jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**September 2, 2024**_
+Read an article about VR.
+VR winter is continuing because the current devices are not good enough or cheap enough to attract wider user bases.

 _**September 1, 2024**_
 California's SB 1047, a controversial bill that would impose liability on AI developers, has recently passed in the State's Assembly and Senate.